 School type Information Community schools Foundation schools Voluntary controlled schools Voluntary aided schools Trust schools These schools are maintained by the local authority.
 The LA has a duty to ensure that these schools deliver an acceptable standard of education for pupils and the LA can intervene where necessary.
-Single academy trust Multi academy trust Sponsored academy Umbrella trust These schools are not maintained by the local authority and are directly accountable to the Secretary of State for Schools.
-Free schoolUniversity technical collegeStudio school An academy trust is a charitable company limited by guarantee.
+Single academy trust Multi academy trust Sponsored academy Umbrella trust Free school University technical college Studio school These schools are not maintained by the local authority and are directly accountable to the Secretary of State for Schools via the Regional Department of Education Director.
+An academy trust is a charitable company limited by guarantee.